exu/go-workshops/README.md

-There is no README.md for ([code for: Testing Http Server](https://github.com/exu/go-workshops/tree/master/310-testing-http-server)) use %!s(MISSING) link to follow code examples
+There is no README.md for Testing Http Server use ([code for: Testing Http Server](https://github.com/exu/go-workshops/tree/master/310-testing-http-server)) link to follow code examples